-Disclaimer: I admit that I am a life insurance crazy man.
-I don’t sell much of it as a financial planner – for reasons I’ll explain in a minute.
-But I go nuts when people who should have life insurance don’t have it.
+You may not need life insurance.
+Plenty of people don’t.
+But when I meet people who should have life insurance and don’t I go nuts.
 I also go nuts when people get sold the wrong kind of life insurance.
-As you’ll see, inexpensive term life insurance is the way to go for most of us.
 I’ll get to all this.
-But first, let’s address the question of why people buy life insurance.
+But first, let’s address the question of who should buy life insurance.

 Let’s get back to the main purpose of life insurance.
-If there are other people who depend on you to provide income that would not exist if you were to die, you simply must buy life insurance.
+If there are other people who depend on you to provide income (that would not exist if you die) you simply must buy life insurance.
 There is no other way to create an instant asset pool that would replace your income other than life insurance.
 Life insurance doesn’t replace your income per se.
 It creates a big pot of money in case you die.
 Your beneficiaries take that lump sum and invest it for income.

 The Reason I Take This Subject Personally

 If you are a seasoned reader of Wealth Pilgrim, you know that both my parents died before I finished high school.
 My father had a small term life insurance policy in place by sheer luck.
 He didn’t have a plan and he certainly didn’t have enough to provide for 4 orphans.
 But he did have a policy and my share was enough to put me through college.
 (That was a very long time ago when it cost almost nothing to go to college.
 Don’t try this at home.)

 I get triggered when I see parents with minor children who don’t have the right insurance and/or who don’t have enough.
 It just frightens me.
 That’s why I am a little nutty when it comes to this topic.

 What is the right kind of policy to buy?

 If you are interested in protecting your family for a specific time period (and you should be) only buy term life insurance.
 I’ve written extensively about term life insurance vs whole life.
 Whole life is terrible for family protection.
 Why?